dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     when it in turn compiles itself *even though the attack is not in `compiler.c`*!

-    To make this concrete: if we do:
+    To take this a step further, we can even delete everything to do with the hack and recompile `compiler.c` with its flawed binary over and over and have all the evil self-replicate:

             % hacked-compiler compiler.c -o compiler
             % rm hacked-compiler hacked-compiler.c
             % compiler compiler.c -o compiler